tawhidkhn63/Ebay-Dropshipping-Seller-Scraper/README.md

 5. If you find this same item on another retailer for lower price then the seller is definitely a drop shipper.
 6. Now open the seller's eBay profile and find out what other high demand items they are selling.

 This process can take few hours by hand just to identify 5-10 drop shippers.
 I wanted to automate this procedure and create a tool that can give me a list of drop shippers and what they are selling.
-As of right now, the tool can perform step 4 of the procedure.
+As of right now, the #ds_seller_scraper tool can perform upto step 4 of the procedure.

+The #ds_item_scraper tool on the other hand is fully functional.
+It is able to find high demand items sold by competitors.
+This tool takes the name of an ebay seller as input and returns high demand items the seller sold.
+It flags an item as high demand if the item sold at least 4 times in the past 30 days.

 ## How will this scraper work?
 I decided to use beautiful soup 4 html parsing package in this project.
 My program will search an item then download the results page.
 The downloaded html page will be turned into a bs4 object so I can analyze the webpage.